Last updated on December 10, 2025

 Heroic Intervention | Illustration by James Ryman

 MTG wouldn’t be the same game without instant speed interactions, and green decks are very well served by them.
-The main strength of the color is sorceries, creatures, and mana generation, but even then, WotC’s given green some ways to scare opposing players on the end step.
+The main strengths of the color are sorcery-speed creatures and mana generation, but WotC’s given green some ways to scare opposing players on the end step.

 What are the staple green instants in your decks?
-Let me know in the comments section below or on the Draftsim Discord.
+Let me know in the comments or on the Draftsim Discord.

 Follow Draftsim for awesome articles and set updates: